Player1os/javascript-support/README.md

 [![GitHub tag](https://img.shields.io/github/tag/Player1os/javascript-support.svg?label=version)](https://github.com/Player1os/javascript-support/releases)
 [![Build Status](https://travis-ci.org/Player1os/javascript-support.svg?branch=master)](https://travis-ci.org/Player1os/javascript-support)

-A base configuration for Javascript projects.
+A set of common utilities and scripts to be used in the development of projects written in Javascript.

-Provides the following development assets:
+This project provides the following development assets:

 - `.eslintrc.json` - a common linter configuration file for *eslint*.
 - `lib/version/pre.js` - a script that is executed *before* the project's version is to be updated: